andrin187/andrin187/README.md

 ## ✉️ About Me

 Hi, my name is Andrin.
-I am a Data Analyst with expertise in statistics and data analytics.
+I am a Data Analyst with expertise in statistics, mathematics, and data analytics.
 My skills include:
 - Data retrieval and data cleaning using SQL.
 - Data reporting and manipulation with Google Spreadsheet and Excel.
 - Regression analysis modeling with R Statistics.